Meandering down the Mole

-Building on the success of our ‘Durdle Door Wild Swim’ in 2017, Adventure Uncovered will once again partner with the Wild Swimming Brothers, taking a small group of 15 outdoor swimming enthusiasts on a swimming surfari, to swim a unique stretch of water down the River Mole in Surrey.
+Building on the success of our ‘Durdle Door Wild Swim’ in 2017, Adventure Uncovered partnered again with the Wild Swimming Brothers, and took a small group of 15 outdoor swimming enthusiasts on a river swimming surfari, to swim a unique stretch of water down the River Mole in Surrey.

 The Mole is a tributary of the Thames and rises in West Sussex before finishing opposite Hampton Court Palace.
 The river winds its way through steep-sided valleys; through the chalk cliff Mole Gap which is an SSSI of European importance, and now boasts the greatest diversity of fish species of any river in England!

-The event will bring together a fun, inclusive group of swimmers to this hidden river jewel, traversing the famous ‘steps’, discovering local wildlife, participating in a river clean up, and hearing new, unheard exclusive talks along the way.
+The event brought together a fun, inclusive group of swimmers to this hidden river jewel, who discovered local wildlife, participated in a river clean up, and heard new exclusive tales from the Wild Swimming Brothers along the way.